mtlong29/MySite/_posts/notes/2017-09-01-javascript-and-the-dom.md

 ## Interactivity Examples

 Interactivity means that when the page loads JavaScript makes the page more engaging for users.
-Some great examples are <a class="fancyLink" href="http://www.thestlbrowns.com" target="_blank">thestlbrowns.com</a>, online calculators, and Google Sheets.
+Some great examples are <a href="http://www.thestlbrowns.com">thestlbrowns.com</a>, online calculators, and Google Sheets.
 Google Sheets is a full blown application within a web page.
 All the interactivity within these examples done using JavaScript.

 ## Thinking Globally